orontee/taranis/README.md

 ## Configuration

-The application stores the user preferences (unit system, API key, etc.) in a configuration file writen under `system/config/taranis.cfg` (path may vary depending on the use of profiles).

-One can add `start_with_daily_forecast=true` to the configuration file to have the application start with the daily forecast.

 Note that the Openweather API key distributed with the application is rate limited.
-The `api_key` keyword in the configuration file can be used to specify a custom key (See [OpenWeather](https://openweathermap.org) for instructions on how to register and generate API keys).
+A custom API key can be specified through the "Parameters…" menu item (See [OpenWeather](https://openweathermap.org) for instructions on how to register and generate API keys).

 ## Contributing